Skip to content

 </dependency>

-1. If you want to use H2 as Chutney main database
+1. For SQLite as Chutney main database

-2. If you want to use PostgreSQL as Chutney main database
+2. For H2 as Chutney main database

 Also, you should add any dependencies you would need to run your scenarios.